-Spring House Farm is situated near Castleton, Hope Valley, in the heart of the Peak District National Park.
+Spring House Farm is situated between Hope and Castleton on the slopes of Lose Hill in the heart of the Peak District National Park.

 The Hope Valley is a popular tourist location.
 Towering above Castleton is Peveril Castle, a Norman keep which was built around 1080 by William Peveril, an illegitimate son of William the Conquerer.
 The area around Castleton has numerous caverns and deep valleys (or ‘dales’) carved out of the local limestone rock.
 The caverns are a well known and popular visitor attraction combining both natural caves, historic lead mines and working Blue John mines, a beautiful, local semi-precious stone.